egidijusk/psdk-android-sdi-reference-app/README.md

 Can refer under ui->updateservice->UpdateServiceViewModel package

 Here UpdateServiceViewModel uses the Update Service library apis for loading the packages ( zip, ota files ) to terminal.
+These packages are stored under assets folder and will be loaded into terminal through Update Service apis.
-In this reference app, we have shown the use case of few apis.
+We have shown the usage of few update service apis below for reference.
 For more details kindly check Update Service documentation.

 * Install Apk
 * Un-Install Apk